 How to make raw vegan berry cheesecakes that are gluten-free, paleo and refined sugar-free.

-Guys, I cannot think of a time when I’ve ever been more excited to share a recipe with you than I am today!
+I cannot think of a time when I’ve ever been more excited to share a recipe with you all than I am today!

-Honestly, after making these, normal cheesecakes will not even make it on the same LEVEL.
+Honestly, after making these, normal cheesecakes will not even make it onto the SAME LEVEL.

-Instead of baking these cheesecakes, you simply pop them in the freezer to set.
-To make removing them from the pan as easy as possible, pour boiling hot water over the bottom of the pan once they’ve finished setting, then use a knife (that has been left soak it hot water for a few minutes) to gently pop them out.
-Works like a charm.
+Instead of baking, you simply pop these cheesecakes in the freezer to set overnight.
+To make removing them from the pan as easy as possible, pour boiling hot water over the bottom of the tray once they’ve finished setting, then use a knife (that has been left soak it hot water for a few minutes) to gently pop them out.
+It works like a charm.

 If I had to choose a few words to describe these cheesecakes, I’d say they’re: